Penguin Island: Everything you need to know

 What not to do:

 Walk over – while you technically can walk across the sandbar to get to Penguin Island, authorities strongly suggest using the ferries.
-Conditions can change quickly, there are sometimes strong currents and quick tidal changes can leave you in a dangerous situation.
+Conditions can change quickly, there are sometimes strong currents and quick tidal changes can leave you in a very dangerous situation.

 Anything else?